Timelike entanglement entropy Revisited: Introduction

 \section{Introduction}

 As an intrinsic ingredient in quantum theory, entanglement entropy is increasingly playing a central role in quantum field theory (QFT) and quantum gravity.
 The standard definition of entanglement entropy in a pure state is the von Neumann entropy $S_{\text{vN}}=-\mathrm{Tr}\rho_A\log\rho_A$ for a reduced density matrix $\rho_A = \mathrm{Tr}_{A^c}\rho$ which is obtained after tracing out the complement of $A$.
 Usually, the entanglement entropy in QFT is defined for a spacelike region.
-Recently, entanglement entropy for ``timelike regions'' has been introduced from different theoretical motivations \citep{Wang:2018jva,Liu:2022ugc,Doi:2022iyj}.
+Recently, entanglement entropy for ``timelike regions'' has been introduced from different theoretical motivations \citep{Wang:2018jva,Liu:2022ugc,Doi:2022iyj,Doi:2023zaf,Milekhin:2025ycm}.
+Two seemingly conceptually distinct configurations of timelike entanglement are proposed.
+The configuration A proposed in \citep{Wang:2018jva,Liu:2022ugc,Doi:2022iyj,Doi:2023zaf} addresses the entanglement between an interval and the remaining segment on the temporal axis, as shown in Figure \ref{fig:timelike-envelope}.
+The configuration B proposed in \citep{Milekhin:2025ycm} investigates the entanglement between two timelike-separated spacelike regions.
+We focus on configuration A in the present work, and reserve the discussion of configuration B for future studies.
 An intrinsic definition of timelike entanglement entropy, however, is still unclear.
 In particular, two key questions remain unanswered: What exactly is the timelike subsystem in QFT?
 And how to define entanglement entropy of the timelike subsystem?

 A local field operator $\phi(x)$ in QFT cannot be considered a true observable, as $\phi(x)$ takes states out of the Hilbert space $\mathcal{H}$ when acting on them.
 This is manifested by the singularity appears in the operator product expansion (OPE) of $\phi(x)\phi(y)$.
 To obtain a well-defined Hilbert space operator, one might smear $\phi(x)$ over an open region $\mathcal{O}$, yielding $\Phi_{f}=\int_{\mathcal{O}}\mathrm{d}\mu\,f(x)\phi(x)$, where $f$ is a smooth test function.
 However, smearing field operators over a spatial region $V$ does not always produce a true operator.
 For instance, in QCD, smearing in space fails due to the non-integrable singularities in the OPE \citep{Witten:2023qsv}.
 Instead, Borchers proved \citep{Borchers1964} that it suffices to smear out the field operator in \emph{real time},